ladbible homepage

 google discoverFollow us on Google Discover

-The Artemis II mission officially launched yesterday as humans look to travel further into space than ever before.
+The Artemis II mission officially lifted off yesterday (1 April) as humans are set to travel further into space than ever before.

-Millions will have tuned into yesterday's launch as three astronauts from NASA and one from the Canadian Space Agency headed up above the Earth's atmosphere on a 10-day mission that will take them towards the moon for the first time in over 50 years.
+Millions will have tuned in to watch the launch as three astronauts from NASA and one from the Canadian Space Agency head up above the Earth's atmosphere on a 10-day mission that will take them towards the Moon for the first time in over 50 years.

-While the launch is perhaps the most dangerous part of any trip into space, and that seemed to go perfectly after the potentially dangerous cumulous clouds failed to cause any issues, it seems as if problems are popping up more frequently now the quartet are actually in space.
+While the launch is perhaps the most dangerous part of any trip into space, and that seemed to go perfectly after the potentially dangerous cumulous clouds didn't cause any issues, it appears as if problems are popping up more frequently now that the quartet are actually in space.

 Much has been made about the astronauts being allowed to take their iPhones up there, but much like people on a commercial flight, they've had to stick to flight mode and use them simply for photographs.